cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/kustomize/README.md

 ## Create application overlay

-- An overlay is just another kustomization, referring to the base, and referring to patches to apply to that base
+- An overlay is a Kustomization that refers to the base and patches to transform the base when applied
-- It lets you manage traditional variants of a configuration - like development, staging and production
+- Overlays allow you to manage multiple configurations - such as dev, test, staging and prod - by transforming a shared base
 - In this example, we will use an overlay on the IMDb application to define a different version to be deployed to a beta ring of clusters.
 To see which clusters should get updated when this occurs run the following command:

 ```bash